 It is helpful to write down what is involved in each role, and the time expected to take for each person.
-That 'role description' will help clarify what the expected to take for conficient constitutions are and avoid each person.
-Inat role description will help clarify what the expectations are and avoid confusion.
+That 'role description' will help clarify what the expectations are and avoid each person.
+Inat role description will nelp clarify what the expectations are and avoid confusion.
 Encourage people to see their time on the group as a commitment of at least 3

-Generally it is better not to have the vicar on this group but to copy them in to the minutes Senerally It is Detter not to have the vicar on this group but to copy them in to the minur or after all, they have all the normal activity of the church to run through the life of the
+Generally it is better not to have the vicar on this group but to copy them in to the minutes Generally It is Detter not to have the vicar on this group but to copy them in to the minute of the church to run through the life of the

-Ensure people in the church know who is on your Building Group and give them a profile, so Ensure people in the church know who is on your Building Group and give them a profile, so that members of the congregation know who to talk to about issues relating to the project.
+Ensure people in the church know who is on your Building Group and give them a profile, so that members of the congregation know who to talk to about issues relating to the project.